 Share to facebookShare to instagramShare to pinterestShare to linkedin

-Bahasa Indonesia:
+Bahasa Indonesia

 Some Simple Indonesian & Balinese Phrases

-Other Useful Words & Phrases in Indonesian:
+Other Useful Words & Phrases In Indonesian

 featured-image

-For many years, Bali has been a popular holiday destination that attracts all kinds of tourists: adventure seekers, nature lovers, surfers, digital nomads, party animals, yogis and those who come for wellness and wellbeing.
-You can have your pick from Bali Trip Packages, and help you plan your itinerary.
+For many years, Bali has been a popular holiday destination that attracts all kinds of tourists: adventure seekers, nature lovers, surfers, digital nomads, party animals, yogis, and those who come for wellness and wellbeing.
+Bali is also often described as a place for healing.
+The island has many opportunities for self-care: there are Spas in Bali, healthy restaurants, yoga studios, and natural healing centres everywhere.
+So whatever it is as a foreigner to Bali, one thing might be bugging you! “what language spoken in Bali Indonesia?”

-There are two official languages in Bali: Bahasa Indonesia or Indonesian, which is spoken in every island in Indonesia, and Balinese, spoken by the locals on the Island of the Gods aka Bali.
-Most Balinese people are bilingual – they can speak in Indonesian and Balinese, lots of them are also trilingual with English as their third language.
+There are two official languages in Bali: Bahasa Indonesia or Indonesian, which is spoken on every island in Indonesia, and Balinese, spoken by the locals on the Island of the Gods aka Bali.
+Most Balinese people are bilingual – they can speak Indonesian and Balinese, and lots of them are also trilingual with English as their third language.
 While locals are known for their friendly nature towards foreigners, conversing with them in Indonesian or Balinese can be a great way to connect with them more.

 Hence, there are three main languages spoken in Bali: Indonesian, Balinese, and English.